statechannels/go-nitro/docs/protocol-tutorial/0001-states-channels-execution-rules.md

     States are usually submitted to the blockchain as a single fixed part and multiple variable parts.

+Let's take each property in turn:

+### Chain id

+This needs to match the id of the chain where assets are to be locked (i.e. the 'root' of the funding graph for this channel).
+In the event of a mismatch, the channel cannot be concluded and funds cannot be unlocked.

+### Participants

+This is a dynamic array of Ethereum addresses, each derived from an ECDSA private key in the usual manner.
+Each address represents a participant in the state channel who is able to commit to state updates and thereby cause the channel to finalize on chain.

+!!! warning

+    Before joining a state channel, you (or your off-chain software) should check that it has length at least 2, but no more than 255, and include a public key (account) that you control.
+Each entry should be a nonzero ethereum address.

+### ChannelNonce

+This is a unique number used to differentiate channels with an otherwise identical `FixedPart`.
+For example, if the same participants want to run the same kind of channel on the same chain as a previous channel, they can choose a new `ChannelNonce` to prevent state updates from from the existing channel being replayed.

+!!! warning

+    You should never join a channel which re-uses a channel nonce.

+### AppDefinition

+This is an Ethereum address where a Nitro application has been deployed.
+This is a contract conforming to the `ForceMoveApp` and defining [application rules](#application-rules).

+!!! warning

+    You should have confidence that the application is not malicious or suffering from security flaws.
+You should inspect the source code (which should be publically available and verifiable) or appeal to a trusted authority to do this.

+### ChallengeDuration

+This is duration (in seconds) of the challenge-response window.
+If a challenge is raised on chain at time `t`, the channel will finalize at `t + ChallengeDuration` unless cleared by a subqsequent on-chain transaction.

+!!! warning

+    This should be at least 1 block time (~15 seconds on mainnet) and less than `2^48-1` seconds.
+Whatever it is set to, the channel should be closed long before `2^48 - 1 - challengeDuration`.
+In practice we recommend somewhere between 5 minutes and 5 months.

+### AppData

+The AppData is optional data which may be interpreted by the Nitro application and affect the execution rules of the channel -- see the section on [application rules](#application-rules).
+For example, it could describe the state of a chess board or include the hash of a secret.

+### Outcome

+This describes how funds will be disbursed if the channel were to finalize in the current state.
+See the section on [Outcomes](0002-outcomes.md).

+### TurnNum

+The turn number is the mechanism by which newer states take precedence over older ones.
+The turn number usually increments as the channel progresses.

+!!! warning

+    The turn number must not exceed 281,474,976,710,655 because then it will overflow on chain.
+It is very unlikely a channel would ever have this many updates.

+### IsFinal

+This is a boolean flag which allows the [channel execution rules](#execution-rules) to be bypassed and for the channel to be finalized "instantly" without waiting for the challenge-response window to lapse.

+!!! warning

+    As soon as an `isFinal=true` state is _enabled_ (that is to say, you cannot prevent it from becoming supported) it is not safe to continue executing the state channel.
+It should be finalized immediately.

 ## Channel IDs

 Channels are identified by the hash of the `FixedPart`` of the state (those parts that may _not_ vary):